Scroll Top

 Check engine light Signals emission or engine malfunction Amber

-These standardized warnings ensure drivers can recognize issues instantly without second-guessing.
+These standardized warnings ensure drivers recognize issues instantly without second-guessing what a symbol means.

-• Military procurement officers: Vehicles derived from commercial platforms benefit from standardized dashboards.
-In stressful conditions, clear and familiar telltales reduce operator error.
+Military procurement officers Vehicles derived from commercial platforms benefit from standardized dashboards.
+In high-stress conditions, clear and familiar telltales reduce operator error.
+Our vehicle lighting range and military interior lights are designed with visibility and control illumination requirements in mind.

-• Industrial safety managers: Heavy equipment and fleet vehicles often mirror the principles of FMVSS 101, ensuring consistent controls and warnings for operators.
+Industrial safety managers Heavy equipment and fleet vehicles mirror the principles of FMVSS 101, ensuring consistent controls and warnings for operators across a mixed fleet.

-• General drivers: Most people do not realize that their dashboard lights are regulated, but they benefit every day from this consistency.
-The fact that brake warning lights or turn signals look the same in almost every car is due to FMVSS 101.
+General drivers Most drivers do not realize their dashboard lights are federally regulated.
+The consistency of brake warning lights and turn signals across virtually every car is a direct result of FMVSS 101.

 Standard Region Scope